romanf-dev/magnesium/README.md

 The demo is a toy example blinking the LED.
 Use make to build.
 It is expected that arm-none-eabi- compiler is available via the PATH.
+Most demos use make for building.
+For Raspberry Pi Pico 2 SDK version use

+    cmake -DPICO_BOARD=pico2
+    make

 Why 'Magnesium'